aspnetboilerplate/aspnetboilerplate/README.md

 ASP.NET Boilerplate
 ===

-ASP.NET Boilerplate is a starting point for new web applications with best practices and most popular tools!
+ASP.NET Boilerplate is a starting point for new modern ASP.NET MVC web applications with best practices and most popular tools!

 ASP.NET Boilerplate implements __NLayer architecture__ and __Domain Driven Design__ with these tools:

 - Server side
   - ASP.NET MVC and ASP.NET Web API (as web framework)
   - Castle windsor (as Dependency Injection container)
-  - NHibernate, FluentNHibernate (for ORM)
-  - FluentMigrations (for DB migrations)
+  - EntityFramework or NHibernate+FluentNHibernate+FluentMigrations (for ORM and DB migrations)
   - Log4Net (for logging)
   - AutoMapper (for DTO adapters and other mappings)
 - Client side
-  - Twitter bootstrap (as HTML&CSS framework)
+  - Twitter bootstrap (as HTML & CSS framework)
   - Less (as CSS pre-compiler)
-  - Durandal (as Single Page Application (SPA) framework)
+  - AngularJs or DurandalJs (as Single Page Application (SPA) framework)
-  - Knockout.js (as MVVM framework)
   - jQuery (as DOM & Ajax library)
-  - Require.js (as module loader and dependency resolver)
   - Modernizr (for feature detection)
   - Other JS libraries: jQuery.validate, jQuery.form, jQuery.blockUI, json2